‘Attack On Titan’ Season 2 Gets English Dub, Toonami Confirms April 29

 — Hatakeyama Shaun (@hatake_shaun) April 1, 2017

-The premiere launch of Attack on Titan season 2 over at these streaming websites, of course, will be Japanese-dubbed and English-subbed.
-But if you’re looking for an English dub of AOT season 2, you’ll be pleased to know that the creators of AOT will not be making us wait any longer.
+The premiere launch of Attack on Titan Season 2 on these streaming websites, of course, will be Japanese-dubbed and English-subbed.
+But if you’re looking for an English dub of AOT Season 2, you’ll be pleased to know that the creators of AOT will not be making us wait much longer.

-Crunchyroll reports that Toonami has confirmed Attack on Titan season 2 will be joining the Adult Swim block as early as April 29.
-The news that the English dub of Attack on Titan season 2 premiere has been confirmed by the SVP/Creative Director of Adult Swim On-Air himself, Jason DeMarco.
+Crunchyroll reports that Toonami has confirmed Attack on Titan Season 2 will be joining the Adult Swim block as early as April 29.
+The news that the English dub of Attack on Titan Season 2 has been confirmed by the SVP/Creative Director of Adult Swim On-Air himself, Jason DeMarco.

 BREAKING NEWS: @Clarknova1 has confirmed that Attack on Titan Season 2 will debut on April 29th.
 Spread the word. pic.twitter.com/NGjG0SOMah